morizotter/WaterflowLayoutSample/README.md

 Blog
 -----

-The code-reading process is blogged in [MorizotterBlog](http://blog.morizotter.com).
+The code-reading process is blogged in [UICollectionViewでWaterfallを実現してみた - Morizotter Blog](http://blog.morizotter.com/2014/04/29/uicollectionview-waterfall-code-reading/) - Written only in Japanese.

 Me
 ---